Fifty Shades of Grey (film)

-Development began in March 2012 with Universal secured the rights to the trilogy, following the bidding war.
-Taylor-Johnson was attached to directed in June 2013.
-She cited 9½ Weeks, Last Tango in Paris, and Blue Is the Warmest Colour as her inspirations.
+Development of the film commenced in March 2012, when Universal and Focus Features secured the rights to the trilogy following a bidding war.
+After Marcel was hired to write the film's screenplay, multiple directors, including Joe Wright, Patty Jenkins, Bill Condon, Bennett Miller, and Steven Soderbergh, were attached to the film.
+Taylor-Johnson was confirmed as the director in June 2013.
+She cited 9½ Weeks (1986), Last Tango in Paris (1972), and Blue Is the Warmest Colour (2013) as her inspirations for the film.
 The main cast joined the project between October and December 2013.
-Filming began in December 2013 and wrapped by February 2014.
+Principal photography commenced in December 2013 and concluded in February 2014.
 Reshoots involving scenes between Dornan and Johnson took place in Vancouver during the week of October 2014.
+Danny Elfman was hired to compose the film's score.

-Fifty Shades of Grey premiered at the 69th Berlin International Film Festival on February 11, 2015, and was released on February 13, 2015, in IMAX formats, by Universal Pictures and Focus Features.
-Despite receiving generally negative reviews, it was an immediate box office success, breaking numerous box office records and earning over US$570 million worldwide, while its soundtrack album was also successful.
+Fifty Shades of Grey premiered at the 65th Berlin International Film Festival on February 11, 2015, and was released in IMAX formats on February 13, by Universal Pictures.
+Despite receiving generally unfavorable reviews from critics, it was an immediate box office success, breaking numerous box office records and earning $569.7 million worldwide against a budget of $40 million.
+The soundtrack album was also successful; "Love Me like You Do", by English singer Ellie Goulding, was nominated for the Golden Globe Award for Best Original Song, while "Earned It", by Canadian singer the Weeknd, was nominated for the Academy Award for Best Original Song at the 88th Academy Awards.

 The film was the most awarded at the 36th Golden Raspberry Awards, winning five of six nominations, including Worst Picture (tied with Fantastic Four) and both leading roles.
-Ellie Goulding's single "Love Me Like You Do" was nominated for the Golden Globe Award for Best Original Song, while The Weeknd's single "Earned It" was nominated for the Academy Award for Best Original Song at the 88th Academy Awards.

-It is the first installment in the Fifty Shades film series and was followed by two sequels, Fifty Shades Darker and Fifty Shades Freed, released in 2017 and 2018, respectively, both of which were received negatively but were commercially successful.
+Fifty Shades of Grey was succeeded by two sequels: Fifty Shades Darker, and Fifty Shades Freed, released in 2017 and 2018, respectively, both of which received similar negative critical reception but commercial success.